hfinkel/lfort/docs/LibASTMatchersTutorial.rst

 Intermezzo: Learn AST matcher basics
 ====================================

-Clang recently introduced the :doc:`ASTMatcher library <LibASTMatchers>` to provide a simple, powerful, and concise way to describe specific patterns in the AST.
+LFort recently introduced the :doc:`ASTMatcher library <LibASTMatchers>` to provide a simple, powerful, and concise way to describe specific patterns in the AST.
 Implemented as a DSL powered by macros and templates (see